zhuyuqing/bestconf/doc/QuickStart.md

 Step 3.
 Start BestConfig
 ------------------------
 If the above two steps are completed, BestConfig can be started.
-Once BestConfig being started, we just need to wait for the end the it.
-When BestConfig end, we can acquire a set of best configuration.
+Once BestConfig is started, When BestConfig finished,
 Apply and extend BestConfig
 ---------------------------
 1. Apply BestConfig <br />